biafra23/kubo-android-wrapper/README.md

 - The `DEBUG` log level is used for debugging purposes.
 You can change it to `INFO`, `WARN`, or `ERROR` as needed.
 - The `daemon --init` command initializes the IPFS repository if it does not exist.
 You can change this to other commands as needed.
 - The `runCli` method is a blocking call, meaning it will not return until the Kubo daemon is stopped.
 You may want to run it in a separate thread or use coroutines to avoid blocking the main thread.
-- Make sure to handle the permissions for accessing the file system in your Android app, especially if you are targeting Android 10 or higher.
-You may need to request permissions at runtime.